Technos

 Freedom is an illusion

-of the piston to move either back
+of the piston to move either back or forth

 but it moves only back and forth,